 3. Sataya Reef & Samadai Reef, Egypt

-The clear visibility of Egypt’s Red Sea with its colorful coral and fish life are enough to satisfy any underwater enthusiast.
-Egypt and the Red Sea have no shortage of epic dive sites.
-From the famed SS Thistlegorm to the biodiverse Straits of Tiran, Brothers and Ras Mohammed Marine Reserve.
-To make the area even better, it’s home to many resident dolphin pods with spinner, bottlenose, common and Risso’s species all making an appearance.
+The clear visibility of Egypt’s Red Sea, with its colorful coral and fish life, are enough to satisfy any underwater enthusiast.
+Plus, Egypt and the Red Sea have no shortage of epic dive sites, from the famed SS Thistlegorm to the biodiverse Straits of Tiran, Brothers and Ras Muhammad National Park.
+Egypt’s Red Sea is home to many resident dolphin pods, including spinner, bottlenose, common and Risso’s dolphins.

-Type of Dolphins: Mainly Spinner dolphins, with occasional sightings of bottlenose, common and Risso’s dolphins
+Type of Dolphins: Mostly spinner, with occasional sightings of bottlenose, common and Risso’s dolphins

-Other Wildlife: You may also encounter oceanic whitetips nearby at Elphinstone Reef, turtles, and plenty of reef fish
+Other Wildlife: You may also encounter oceanic whitetip sharks nearby Elphinstone, as well as turtles and plenty of reef fish

 two dolphins spotted by divers in the socorro islands

-Nicknamed “The Mexican Galapagos” Socorro Island is one of the world’s best dive destinations with some seriously impressive large animals.
-Here, you can experience the giants of the ocean with manta rays and whale sharks making an appearance.
+Nicknamed “The Mexican Galapagos,” the Revillagigedo Archipelago (aka Socorro) is one of the world’s best dive destinations with some seriously impressive large animals.
+Here, you can experience the giants of the ocean, like manta rays and whale sharks!
 Alongside these impressive marine animals, dolphin encounters are a regular occurrence during the high season.

-When to Go: January to March for dolphins, although the season runs from November to May
+When To Go: January to March best chances for dolphins, yet the season runs from November to May

 Type of Dolphins: Bottlenose dolphins